azam-akram/employee-rest-api-docker-heroku/README.md

 This maven project demonstrates,
 - A Java Jersey REST API service
 - Runs over embedded Jetty Server
+- Uses Hibernate for persistent storage
 - Imaged in a Docker container
 - The docker container is deployed on Heroku cloud

 ## What it does?
 The web service maintains employee information in an organisation.
-The employee information can be manipulated (Add, delete, fetch) by REST APIs.
+The employee information can be manipulated (fetch, Add, update, delete) by REST APIs.

 ## What it covers?
 - Maven project structure